max-p-log-p/ViB/README.md

 ---------------
 Many web pages have invalid html.
 It is possible to fix this by getting the raw html, manually fixing the error, then reparsing with %!vib.

+It is wise to compile curl without most of its support for various protocols if you don't need it.
+Curl has frequent vulnerabilities in those protocols, they may allow for disclosure of sensitive data/command execution, and the --proto, --proto-default, and --proto-redir options may be bypassed by an attacker.

+For OpenBSD nvi, you need to start with a nonempty file otherwise nvi will complain that 'The ! command doesn't permit an address of 0.'

 Work In Progress
 ----------------
 - Rewrite in flex/bison for portability and correctness